-The whey protein baked bar looks better than it tastes, which might be one of the worst letdowns when trying to rank best flavors.
-Judging looks alone, you would think that you are in for a tasty treat, but then quickly realize that it is all bark and no bite.
+The whey protein baked bar looks better than it tastes, which might be one of the worst letdowns when trying to rank the best flavors.
+Judging looks alone, you would think you are in for a tasty treat, but then quickly realize that it is all bark and no bite.

 The FitCrunch Nutrition Breakdown